ajaytingare/ANN-and-CNN-on-Hand-written-digit-recognition/README.md

 The MNIST dataset is a widely used dataset in the field of machine learning and computer vision.
 It contains 60,000 training images and 10,000 test images of handwritten digits.
 Each image is grayscale and has a resolution of 28x28 pixels.

+  Objective:

+This is dummy dataset as all knows, but main objective of this work is to predict the own hand-written digit by those both model.
+And check the performance of both ANN and CNN models.

   Models Implemented:

   1. Artificial Neural Network (ANN):